How much does a vet check-up cost?

 How much is vet treatment for cats?

-A cat check-up cost in the UK is anywhere between £30 to £60 depending on the practice.
-While it’s hard to plan for an exact cost with so many variables to consider, here’s a rough guide to what you can expect to pay when taking your cat to the vets:
+The average annual cat check-up vet bill in the UK is between £30 to £60, or more, depending on the practice.
+While it’s hard to plan for an exact cost with so many variables to consider, here’s a rough guide to the average vet bill you can expect to pay when taking your cat to the vets:

 - Vaccinations – while prices vary depending on what your cat needs, in some cases, kitten vaccinations can cost £55 to £75 – if you’re including protection against feline leukaemia virus (FeLV).
-You can then expect to pay just over £50 a year for annual boosters.
+Additionally, you can expect to pay just over £50 a year for annual boosters

 What’s the cost of an overnight vet stay in the UK?